Support for students with complex health needs or disability

 Learning support may be provided for students who are unable to attend school for an extended period of time because of health issues.
 This includes students who:

-• have a disability, illness, or injury that is preventing them from attending school
+• have a disability, illness, or injury that is preventing them from attending school long term or for extended periods.

-• have a disability, long-term or chronic health issue that requires periodic hospitalisation - for example, students with cystic fibrosis, diabetes, respiratory problems, or mental illness
+• have a disability, long-term or chronic health issue that requires periodic hospitalisation, for example, students with cystic fibrosis, diabetes, respiratory problems, or mental illness.

 Talk to your child's school to make arrangements for school work to be sent home or to explore other services such as the Hospital School SA or the Open Access College.